 Requirements for all Preservation set asides:

-• The seller did not, or will not, receive any operating, maintenance, or other reserve funds as a result of or concurrent with the sale of the asset.
+- The seller did not, or will not, receive any operating, maintenance, or other reserve funds as a result of or concurrent with the sale of the asset. - Proposed development qualifies as "Preservation" as defined in (Core Plan) Definitions.